normal-computing/fuji-web/README.md

 Interested in contributing to WebWand?
 We'd love your help!
 Check out our [Contribution Guide](CONTRIBUTING.md) for guidelines on how to contribute, report bugs, suggest enhancements, and more.

-We encourage everyone in the community to add new knowledge to the "Prior Knowledge Augmentation" system.
-Check out the default knowledge file ["db.json"](src/helpers/knowledge/db.json).
+We also encourage everyone in the community to add new knowledge to the "Prior Knowledge Augmentation" system to make WebWand even smarter.
+For detailed instructions on what kind of knowledge we're looking for and how to test and submit it, please see our [Contributing Knowledge Guide](CONTRIBUTING-KNOWLEDGE.md).

 ## Credits